Toggle menu

 You will be able to recycle your food waste every week.

-We will give you a 23 litre lockable caddy for kerbside collections, and a smaller 7 litre caddy to use in the kitchen.
+Most properties will have a 23 litre lockable caddy for collections, and a smaller 7 litre caddy to use in the kitchen.

 We will collect your recycling one week, and rubbish the next week.